connectedbydata/connectedbydata.org/_annual-report/2023/index.md

 Our small, but global, [fellowship](/fellowship) programme grew, with four additional Fellows bringing new and diverse voices and perspectives to the group.
 Fellows are supported and mentored in a bespoke approach with a fortnightly collective online gathering.

-{% capture people %}
+{% capture people %}Judith Townend,Kristophina Shilongo,Libby Young,Luke Richards,Aditya Singh,Maria Luciano,Natalie Byrom,Nicola Hamilton{% endcapture %}
-Judith Townend
-Kristophina Shilongo
-Libby Young
-Luke Richards
-Aditya Singh
-Maria Luciano
-Natalie Byrom
-Nicola Hamilton
-{% endcapture %}
-{% assign people = people | split_newlines %}
+{% assign people = people | split: "," %}
 {% capture grid %}
 	{% for individual in people %}
 		{% capture portrait %}